Discontinuous collocation methods and gravitational self-force applications: Non-smooth functions

 A comparison of convergence rates using pseudospectral nodes and different numbers of derivative jumps is depicted in Fig.~3.
-As mentioned earlier, the convergence estimates favour the use of an intermediate number of derivative jumps relative to a given number of nodes ($M\approx N/2$).
-With pseudospectral nodes, the formula \eqref{PolyNLagrange2} is at least $M^{\rm {th}}$-order convergent if derivatives of $f$ higher than $M$ have finite jumps, such as the example given above.
+As mentioned earlier, the convergence estimates favour the use of an intermediate number of derivative jumps relative to a given number of nodes $(M\approx N/2)$.
+With pseudospectral nodes, the formula \eqref{PolyNLagrange2} is at least $M^{\rm {th}}$-order convergent if derivatives $f^{(n>M)}$ have finite jumps, as in the example given above.
 For functions whose derivatives higher than order $M$ are continuous, the formula \eqref{PolyNLagrange2} is exponentially convergent.